Skip to content

 rng : torch.default_generator or None, optional

-Random number generato, by default None.
+Random number generator, by default None.

 Returns